 The Roman Bridge, Santo Cristo, As Burgas, the Praza Maior and the Cathedral, among others, are Ourense’s main points of interest and most emblematic landmarks.

 Finding your way to the heart of Ourense is a real orienteering challenge as you navigate the narrow stone streets.
 A fail-safe tip to avoid getting lost, while enjoying all the charm of this trip back in time, is to walk from square to square.

-Guests staying at the Barceló Ourense will discover one of the most historic and impressive sights on their stroll around the city: the Praza Maior, an original sloping square and the centre of the old city; the Cathedral, a place of worship with the style of a fortress; the Chapel of Santo Cristo, where the statue of Christ has hair that is said to grow; or the Praza do Ferro, one of Ourense’s classic picture-postcard scene.
+A stroll through the city will allow those staying at Barceló Ourense to discover historic and striking landmarks such as the Praza Maior, a unique sloping square and the centre of the old city; the Cathedral, a temple with the air of a fortress; the Chapel of Santo Cristo, whose hair is said to grow; and the Praza do Ferro, which is one of the most emblematic sights of the city.

-As well as the streets between the squares, you can stroll from bridge to bridge.
-As witnesses to the passage of time, the eight bridges over the river Miño are one of the main attractions of this destination.
-Ponte Vella or Maior (Old or Main Bridge) dates back to Roman times and its construction was an important milestone.
-In fact, the first step over the Miño remains an symbol of Ourense today.
+As well as the streets between the squares, you can also stroll from bridge to bridge.
+As witnesses to the passage of time, the eight bridges over the River Minho are one of the main attractions of this destination.
+Ponte Vella or Ponte Maior (Old Bridge or Main Bridge) dates back to Roman times and its construction was an important milestone.
+In fact, this first connection over the Minho is still a symbol of Ourense today.